About Presidential Research, Scholarship and Artistry Professorships

 Obligations of Presidential Research, Scholarship and Artistry Professors

 Presidential Research, Scholarship and Artistry Professors are expected to carry out a continuous program of research or creative artistry during the period of their appointments.
-At the conclusion of the award period, each PRSAP will be asked to present a lecture to the University community on his or her current scholarly work.
+After the award period, each PRSAP will have the option of delivering a lecture to the university community on their current scholarly or creative work.

-When a Presidential Research, Scholarship and Artistry Professor completes the four-year award period, his/her title will become Distinguished Research, Scholarship and Artistry Professor (DRSARs).
+When a Presidential Research, Scholarship and Artistry Professor completes the four-year award period, their title will become Distinguished Research, Scholarship and Artistry Professor (DRSAP).

 The Select Committee

-Candidates are evaluated by the Select Committee on Presidential Research, Scholarship and Artistry Professorships, which consists of current PRSAPs/DRSAPs and at-large appointments made by the Vice President for Research and Innovation Partnerships and approved by the President.
-The Vice President for Research and Innovation Partnerships is the non-voting chair of the committee.
+Candidates are evaluated by the Select Committee on Presidential Research, Scholarship and Artistry Professorships, which consists of current PRSAPs/DRSAPs and at-large appointments made by the vice president for research and innovation partnerships.
+The vice president for research and innovation partnerships is the nonvoting chair of the committee.
 No member of the Select Committee may be considered for the award.
-Professor Emeriti are ineligible to serve on the Select Committee.
+Professors emeriti are ineligible to serve on the Select Committee.

-In evaluating the nominees, the Committee may draw upon sources of expertise internal and external to the University.
-Presidential Research, Scholarship and Artistry Professors are nominated by the Select Committee and appointed by the President.
-The award is not renewable and will end if and when full-time NIU employment ceases.
+In evaluating the nominees, the committee may draw upon internal and external sources of expertise.
+Presidential Research, Scholarship and Artistry Professors are chosen by the Select Committee and referred to the president for appointment.
+The award is not renewable and will end if and when NIU employment ceases.